JimbroT/HoopsHub/README.md

 # Visit [HoopsHub](https://hoops-hub-backend.onrender.com/HoopsHub)

 ## Notice: - images will not load upon multiple refreshes due to a max query limit on Google Image API
-## Notice: - can be slightly delayed due to Render services.
+## Notice: - loading can be slightly delayed due to Render services.

 ## Introduction
 React HoopsHub is an interactive web application designed for basketball enthusiasts who want to stay up-to-date with the latest NBA news and stories.
 Utilizing the power of modern APIs, this app provides users with rich content including articles, up-to-minute news, and exclusive stories.